 “The past is really, really traumatic,” said Sarah Weston, member of the Flandreau Santee Sioux Tribe and co-director of Dakota 38, a film chronicling and discussing the ride.
 “But we’re going to reach our hand out and say that we forgive.
 Because when you’re not in a forgiveness place, you’re linked to that person or that trauma for the rest of your life, all day long.
 And so by forgiving we’re no longer linked to that.”

-This year, some of the riders left directly from encampments opposing the Dakota Access Pipeline near the Missouri River in North Dakota — where scabs have been picked once again for the Standing Rock Sioux Tribe, who are currently in a desperate race to protect their drinking water supply.
+Three years ago, some of the riders left directly from encampments opposing the Dakota Access Pipeline near the Missouri River in North Dakota — where scabs had been picked once again for the Standing Rock Sioux Tribe, who were in a desperate race to protect their drinking water supply.